fbpx

 Finding the exact rate per mile you want to charge for your hauls is very important as an owner-operator.
 The rate should be good enough to cover your expenses, to be compatible with charges brokers charge shippers and make you profit on load hauls.

-You can reach your dollar/rate per mile following these steps:
+You can reach your dollar/rate per mile by following these steps:

 Select a freight lane